An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 Always press Enter and do not insert any password when asked.

-We create a folder on the cluster called .ssh
+and create a folder on the cluster called .ssh

-to contain the RSA key we created
+to contain the public key

 Folders and files follow a tree-like structure